apollographql/apollo-server/README.md

 ## Options

-Apollo Server can be configured with an options oject with the the following fields:
+Apollo Server can be configured with an options object with the the following fields:

 * **schema**: the GraphQLSchema to be used
 * **context**: the context value passed to resolvers during GraphQL execution